akhilrao/akhilrao.github.io/_posts/2016-06-29-au-water-trading-1-look-at-data.md

 summary: A look at some Australian water trading data
 ---

-*This is my first attempt at using Rmarkdown, knitr, and ggplot2.
+*This is my first attempt at using knitr and ggplot2.
 The scripts to reproduce and extend everything discussed here are [here](https://github.com/akhilrao/akhilrao.github.io/tree/master/public/code/au-water-trading).
 I converted the knitted Rmarkdown file to markdown with the help of this [post](http://brooksandrew.github.io/simpleblog/articles/blogging-with-r-markdown-and-jekyll-using-knitr/) by Andrew Brooks.*

-I'm currently working on two projects: one is about orbital debris and satellites launches (what my previous post was about), and the other is about water trading in Australian water markets (that's what this post is about).
-It's too early to talk much about the substantive content of either project; in this post I'm going to describe some interesting (to me!) things in some of the water data I have.
+I'm currently working on two projects: one is about orbital debris and satellites launches (what my previous post was about), and the other is about trading in Australian water markets (what this post is about).
+In this post I'm going to describe some of the water data I have.

 ## Why Australian water markets?

 I've liked the idea of water markets since I learned about [California's messed up water rights](http://www.latimes.com/local/california/la-me-water-rights-legal-20150629-story.html) as a [Coro Fellow](http://www.corola.org/) (FPPA LA '12, fun times).
-Australia actually has pretty well-defined water markets with some trading data, so I started there.
+Australia actually has pretty well-defined water markets with some historical daily trading data, so I started there.

 Plus, water markets lend themselves to some great awful puns about market liquidity and trade volumes.